avengers-p7/Avengers_P7_Documents/VCS/Design/Commithook Recommendation.md

 ## Pre-Commit Hook

-A pre-commit hook is a script or program that runs before a Git commit is finalized.
-It allows developers to enforce certain checks, validations, or formatting requirements on their code before it gets committed to the version control system.
+A pre-commit hook is a script or program that runs automatically before a Git commit is finalized.
+It is one of the various hooks provided by Git, and its purpose is to perform checks, validations, or tasks on the code before it becomes part of the version control system.
+The pre-commit hook allows developers to ensure code quality, consistency, and adherence to coding standards before changes are committed to the repository.

 ## Why Use Pre-commit Hooks